Privacy coins, crypto tumblers & PriFi: Private crypto

 Fraudulent services aside, some cryptocurrency mixers provide somewhat flawed privacy.
 With the help of blockchain forensics and analytics firms, law enforcement agencies can bypass some of the mixing models these services use.
 This is particularly true when it comes to KYC’d accounts in centralized exchanges, for example.

-Major crypto exchanges like Binance have begun blocking crypto transactions originating from mixers or freezing the accounts of users receiving or sending funds connected to mixing services.
+Major crypto exchanges like Binance have begun blocking crypto transactions originating from mixers or freezing the accounts of users receiving or sending funds connected to coin tumblers.
 For example, Binance has prohibited withdrawals to Wasabi, a Bitcoin wallet that protects user anonymity and incorporates the well-known mixing service CoinJoin.
 These companies cite money laundering and compliance with existing regulations as the reasons behind the clampdown, and they are not far from the truth.

 Another problem with mixers is – how to make them profitable or even self-sustaining?
 It is the reason several current schemes are broken.
 Furthermore, these mixers often request users to withdraw the exact number of coins they put in, and only accept one type of asset.
 This makes mixers inconvenient and limits the scope of the privacy they're able to provide.

 In essence, crypto and Bitcoin tumblers aren’t ideal for financial privacy because their flaws pose some unique challenges, particularly on the compliance side.
 Even though mixers aren’t inherently bad, they might be better positioned to succeed if they tackled regulatory concerns first and foremost.

 A second popular way through which one can confidentially send crypto is through private cryptocurrency.
 Unlike open ledger networks such as Bitcoin or Ethereum, privacy coins can offer greater obscurity.